sass/sass/README.md

 There is intentionally no way for a module to affect the extensions of another module that doesn't transitively use it.
 This promotes locality, and matches the behavior of mixins and functions in that monkey-patching is disallowed.

+### Forwarding Modules

+The [`@forward`](#forward) directive forwards another [module](#module)'s public API as though it were part of the current module's.
+Note that it *does not* make that API available to the current module; that is purely the domain of `@use`.
+To execute a `@forward` directive:

+* Load that directive's module as though it were referred to by a `@use` directive with the same URL and no additional clauses.

+* For every member (call it the *forwarded member*) in the loaded module:

+  * If there's a member with the same name and type defined later on in the current [source file](#source-file), do nothing.
+Giving local definitions precedence ensures that a module continues to expose the same API if a forwarded module changes to include a conflicting member.

+  * If the `@forward` directive has a `show` clause that doesn't include the forwarded member's name, do nothing.

+  * If the `@forward` directive has a `hide` clause that does include the forwarded member's name, do nothing.

+  * If another `@forward` directive's module has a member with the same name and type, the directive is malformed.
+Failing here ensures that, in the absence of an obvious member that takes precedence, conflicts are detected as soon as possible.

+  * Otherwise, add the member to the current module's collection of members.

+This forwards all members by default to reduce the churn and potential for errors when a new member gets added to a forwarded module.
+It's likely that most packages will already break up their definitions into many smaller modules which will all be forwarded, which makes the API definition explicit enough without requiring additional explicitness here.